A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 From Architecture to Implementation: Activating the Sixteen Pillars

-⭐Pillar 1.
+⭐ Pillar 1.
 Administrative Province and Federal Capital

-(Shared Internal Governance — evolved from Strand One)
+(Neutral Internal Governance — evolved from Strand One)

 Overview